ozkriff/ozkriff.github.io-src/content/2019-09-18--devlog-zemeroth-v0-6/index.md

-Ideally, I'd like to do record a live demo without a strict script, but speaking to the camera when you're not used to it is quite stressful and additionally I'm not comfortable enough with English.
+Ideally, I'd like to do record a live demo without a strict script, but speaking to the camera when you're not used to it is quite stressful and additionally I'm not quite comfortable with English.
 I've tried a few times to record the whole video "live" in one piece and it totally failed for me.